-Sprig is Privacy Shield certified, PCI DSS compliant, and regularly runs 3rd-party penetration tests to identify possible vulnerabilities proactively.
+Sprig is Data Privacy Framework certified, PCI DSS compliant, and regularly runs 3rd-party penetration tests to identify possible vulnerabilities proactively.
 All Sprig SDK and the Sprig backend communication is done securely over SSL, and your data is stored in a database that is encrypted at rest.

 Sprig will not implicitly collect any personally identifiable information (PII) about your users.
 If you wish to send user PII to Sprig, it must be done explicitly through the Sprig data collection APIs for attributes or events.